Everyone Has a Stake in the Future of Work

 Next, we help kids identify the many skills they are developing and show them how those skills can be applied to solve a range of problems.
 This avoids steering them toward one single career path, such as “I want to be a doctor,” where the probability of achieving that one narrow goal is low.
 Instead, it empowers them to say, “this is the problem I want to solve and here are some skills I have that could help.”
 This opens up a world of job opportunities.
 We are building a generation adaptable to uncertainty and changes in industry, and ready to take on jobs that don’t even exist yet.

 Finally, we break down barriers to access to STEM programs for kids who are notoriously underrepresented.
 These include girls and young women, Indigenous youth, youth living in Northern and remote communities, and those facing socio-economic challenges.
 We empower young people through impactful mentor experiences with undergraduate student instructors and industry experts working in STEM.
 We help them start to build their networks, meet engaged and inspiring adults and peers with similar interests because we know that strong networks lead to good jobs.
 We are building a generation of well-networked people regardless of socio-economic background, gender, ethnicity or privilege.

-We are building a generation with global skills that will serve them well in an increasingly interconnected global economy, a generation who is re-connected to the land and its worth in this age of rapid climate change.
+We are building a generation with global skills that will serve them well in an increasingly interconnected global economy, a generation that is re-connected to the land and its worth in this age of rapid climate change.

 This is what Actua is all about.
 Our programs leverage science and technology, especially new and emerging tech like AI, to teach both hard skills and foundational human competencies.
 This is our powerful “future skills” formula.